-> When shooting travel photos, I’m very likely to be using a wide lens such as my Canon 24mm 2.8 to get more of the scene into the shot, and I’ve seen a lot of photographers travelling with the very popular 35mm or even the crazy-versatile 24-70mm if they feeling like ruining their holiday having to constantly worry about owning the most expensive lens in their hostel (these are all for Canon but there are alternatives for all brands out there).
+When shooting travel photos, I’m very likely to be using a wide lens such as my Canon 24mm 2.8 on my DSLR to get more of the scene into the shot, and I’ve seen a lot of photographers travelling with the very popular 35mm or even the crazy-versatile 24-70mm if they feeling like ruining their holiday having to constantly worry about owning the most expensive lens in their hostel (these are all for Canon but there are alternatives for all brands out there).
 You can get wider angles, such as a 10-20mm, but honestly I feel like at that point the distortion is a little too much for my liking, and you’ll start to see walls and trees at the edge of your images curving.
 Go too wide, and it starts to look like a GoPro.

 In contrast, for events and portraiture I’m far more prone to picking up something like a 50mm and using a wide aperture (low-numbered F stop) to create the blurred background effect called ‘bokeh’.
 Bokeh can be beautiful, and it makes your photos look instantly more professional, but it’s not often appropriate for most travel photos, where you want to capture the essence of the place you’re in.